Jetison333/rotg/globals.md

 - The World: Draw 2 additional cards.
 - Wheel of Fortune: You may draw up to 3 more cards.
 - The Coconut: Delicious.
 It does nothing.
+- The Tower: Your current or next stage 2, another participant learns which entry you wrote.
+- The Sun: Gain 2 marbles.

 # Discard